 Katie Noonan’s technical mastery and pure voice makes her one of Australia’s most versatile and beloved vocalists.
 A mother, singer, producer, songwriter, pianist and business woman, Katie has won 4 ARIA Awards and been voted among Australia’s top 20 singers of all time.

-Board Chair and CEO
+Board Member and Founder

 Tim Hollo is a musician and environmentalist who co-founded Green Music Australia in 2013.

 He was Communications Director for Australian Greens Leader Christine Milne, sits on the board of Greenpeace Australia Pacific, and has also worked for 350.org and others.
 With FourPlay String Quartet, he has performed at venues and festivals across Australia and around the world, from Woodford Folk Festival to the Edinburgh Fringe, and from rural pubs to New York’s Carnegie Hall.

 "Green Music Australia brings together my two passions, but it also comes from a deep belief based on long study that music can and must play a vital role in tackling social problems – of which climate change is the biggest.
 We musicians have a responsibility and a powerful role to play.
 Let’s play it!"

 Former Board Member